 A LITTLE ABOUT US

 In November 2019, we purchased almost 20 acres along the main Umpqua River in Oakland, Oregon.
 Oakland is centrally located and is approximately 25 minutes NW of Roseburg, 45 minutes SW of Eugene, one hour east of the coastal town of Reedsport, 2 1/2 hours NW of Medford and 2 1/2 hours SW of Portland.
 This will be a wonderful location for our dogs and puppies to explore.
-We look forward to swimming adventures, training with our dogs and just playing with the "chuck-it".
-We hope to be all set up and moved in by Winter of 2020.
+We look forward to swimming adventures, training with our dogs and just exploring our new home together.